jodithea/Tutorial_GWAS_including_X_chromosome/README.md

 * All scripts in this repository follow a similar layout:

 1. Shebang and Scheduler Header
-	- Every script starts with a shebang (#!/bin/bash) to indicate it is a bash script, followed by HPC scheduler directives.
+	- Every script starts with a shebang (#!/bin/bash) to indicate it is a bash script, followed by HPC scheduler directives
 	- The schedular directives are written for PBS, for example:
 ```bash
 #!/bin/bash